dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/13 Lecture.md

 Whenever there is a divisor of degree $n$, then the set of degree $n$ divisors is a coset of the degree zero divisors, all of which have the same cardinality.
 We proved finiteness using the Riemann-Roch theorem, using the fact that the set of *effective* degree $n$ divisors is finite for all $n$.

-The next main topic will be the zeta function, which keeps track of three equivalent packets of information: $A_n$, the number of effective divisors of degree $n$, the number of places of degree $d$ (since an effective divisor is a linear combination of these), and $N_r$ the number of degree 1 points in the degree $r$ extension, i.e. the number of $\F_{q^r}$ rational points.
+The next main topic will be the zeta function, which keeps track of three equivalent packets of information: $A_n$, the number of effective divisors of degree $n$, the number of places of degree $d$ (since an effective divisor is a linear combination of these), and $N_r$ the number of degree 1 points in the degree $r$ extension, i.e. the number of $\FF_{q^r}$ rational points.

 :::{.lemma title="?"}
 Suppose $C\in \Cl(K)$, then